 According to Gartner, Microsoft is more prevalent in regulated industries.

 Marketing agencies tend to adopt Google Workspace, as Google is a predominant part of online marketing.
-Software startups also seem to favor Google Workspace.
+Software startups seem to favor Google Workspace.

-Redlining of Microsoft Word documents is deeply ingrained in the legal profession.
+Redlining Microsoft Word documents is deeply ingrained in the legal profession.
 Law firms tend to be Microsoft 365 users.

-Both Google Workspace and Microsoft Office For Some Users?
+Both Workspace and 365 For Some Users?

 One example is someone who wants to keep Outlook because it has been a part of their work life for ten-plus years.